 - 1 leek

 - 1 lt of milk

 Recommended wine pairing: Canelons being an intense and complex dish in terms of textures, it requires a red wine with body and tannins that are firm and round.
 L´Interrogant (DOQ Priorat) from Celler Clos 93 is our choice, we love this wine!.

-These days, canelons are also eaten along the year in Catalonia and the above recipe can be prepared with fresh meat following the same quantities.
-The history of the canelons´ Spanish food recipe is quite deep and it has been for around 100 years.
+These days, canelons are also eaten along the year in Catalonia and above recipe can be prepared with fresh meat following the same quantities.
+The history of the canelons´ spanish food recipe is quite deep and it has been for around 100 years.